jrheard/blog/python/passwords.md

 print(len("jfioaewofweijaewiof8a9wef"))
 </code></pre>

-One other thing: passwords **should not contain your name or your student ID**.
-So if my first name is `"JR"`, my last name is `"Heard"`, and my student ID is `12345`, then these are all bad passwords:
+One other thing: passwords **should not contain your username or your student ID**.
+So if my username is `jrheard` and my student ID is `12345`, then these are bad passwords:

-* CarlsjR1234.
-* 5YaHeArD!
+* CarlsjRHeard!
 * Password12345

-Your password checker should print out `"BAD"` if the user gives it a password containing **your** name or student ID.
+Your password checker should print out `"BAD"` if the user gives it a password containing **your** username or student ID.
 We'll be checking to make sure you did this right!

 You can check to see if one string is in another string by using Python's `in` operator, like this: